 I’m madly in love with BBQ pork buns, especially the baked kind.
-I’ve been known to go out of my way to stop at Asian bakeries to pick up varieties of their lovely, soft buns.
-There’s always at least two pork buns in the bag when I leave.
+I’ve been known to go out of my way to stop at Chinese or Korean bakeries to pick up varieties of their lovely, soft buns. and there’s always at least two pork buns in the bag when I leave.
 There’s one in my town now, and I have to steer clear or else I’ll be buying bags of assorted buns several times a week, resulting in one big bun, the one in which I sit on.

-How to Make Char Siu Bao, known also as Chinese BBQ Pork Buns
+How to Make Baked Char Siu Bao, known also as Chinese BBQ Pork Buns

 Our Daring Cooks’ December 2011 hostess is Sara from Belly Rumbles !
 Sara chose awesome Char Sui Bao as our challenge, where we made the buns, Char Sui, and filling from scratch – delicious!

 So I’ve made Char Siu pork before, with pork shoulder, and Char Siu Bao before, steamed and baked.
-I knew this was a challenge I couldn’t miss, not only because I’ve had great success with both types of pork buns, but because Char Siu Bao aka BBQ pork buns have gone up $1.25 since I last walked out of the local Asian bakery mentioned above.
+I knew this was a challenge I couldn’t miss, not only because I’ve had great success with both steamed and baked pork buns, but because Char Siu Bao aka BBQ pork buns have gone up $1.25 since I last walked out of the local Chinese bakery mentioned above.

 On a whim, I decided to do something a little different with the Char Siu pork buns this time.
 I gussied them up a bit with some Chinese characters for Love, Strength, Peace and Harmony.
-I mixed matcha powder with a little egg yolk, painted the characters on the pork buns, let them dry, then egg washed and baked after rising.
-After two pork buns, I nixed LOVE.
+I mixed matcha powder with a little egg yolk, painted the characters on the pork buns, let them dry, then repainted over the lettering on the buns after they rose, since it split a bit, before baking.

 The Chinese character for LOVE has too many lines and details for such a small area.
 It looked like scribble scrabble, so I let it fly solo.
 The LOVE is in the buns, baby.

-As I painted each character on top of the pork buns, a memory came stompin’ back, with clunky high-heels.
+SO, as I was painting each character on top of the pork buns, a memory came stompin’ back, with clunky high-heels.

 A few years ago, I decided to completely redo the breakfast nook at my parent’s house.
 Every time I was over there, I could hear the strains of 1980’s synthesizers when we sat in that room.
 It was far past out-of-date; it was Boy George in long braided, mu mu drag; George Michael doing the jitterbug in day-glo, fingerless gloves, out-of-date.